Convex-Dev/design/cad/003_encoding/README.md

 A value ID reference may be considered as a "decentralised pointer" to an immutable value.

+Note: since only tree roots and branches are likely to be stored in storage systems, users should take care with value IDs that point to intermediate non-branch cells, as these may not be persisted in storage.
+If in doubt, navigate down from a known root or branch cell value ID.

 ### References

-A cell encoding MAY contain a reference to another cell.
+A cell encoding MAY contain references to other cells.
 There are two types of reference:

 - Embedded, where the embedded cell's encoding is included within the parent cell encoding
-- Branch, where a reference is encoded by a byte sequence that includes the Value ID of the non-embedded referenced Cell (the "branch")
+- Branch, where an external reference is encoded as a byte sequence that includes the Value ID of the referenced cell (i.e. the branch)

 From a functional perspective, the difference between an embedded cell and a branch cell is negligible, with the important exception that following a branch reference will require accessing a separate encoding (typically cached in memory, but if necessary loaded from storage).